cockroachlabs-field/sales-engineer-take-home-exercise/README.md

 - Demonstrate a complex failure scenario and how the database manages resilience (K8s, multi-cloud, multi-dc, etc)
 - Integrate a 3rd party application of your choice (a BI dashboard, an ETL tool, Monitoring etc)
-- Build an app in the language of your choice that uses CRDB as it’s backend
+- Build an app in the language of your choice that uses CRDB as the backend (particularly one not covered by our docs)
 - Anything else you think would highlight your unique skill-set
 - Other ideas for extra credit are included in-line below